OctopusDeploy/blog/blog/2021-02/deploying-lambdas/index.md

 ## The AWS::ApiGateway::Method resources

-We need to expose a method in order to respond to a HTTP request on a resource.
+We need to expose a method in order to respond to an HTTP request on a resource.

 When calling a Lambda, API gateway has the option of using [proxy integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html).